TheVoronModder/ERCF_Pre_gate/README.md

 | `m5.5 ball` | Ball bearing | x8|
 | `omron endstop` | standard endstop switch | x8|
 | `wire` | to solder jst to endstop| 2'|

+>[!IMPORTANT]
+> The above hardware list is for an ERCF that utilizes 8 gates only, individual pre gate hardware list below